simplex-chat/simplex-chat/README.md

 ### How to use SimpleX chat

-Once you have started the chat, you will be prompted to specify your "display name" and "full name" as part of creation of your local user profile.
-Your display name is just a way for your contacts to refer to you - it is not unique and does not serve as a global identity (duplicate display names are postfixed to be unique on client).
-Full name is optional and is just another alias to be printed next to your display name.
+Once you have started the chat, you will be prompted to specify your "display name" and an optional "full name" as part of creation of your local user profile.
+Your display name is an alias for your contacts to refer to you by - it is not unique and does not serve as a global identity.
+In case different contacts used the same display name, the chat client adds a numeric suffix to their local display names.

 This diagram shows how to connect and message a contact: